How To Claim Compensation For Personal Injury

 Road Traffic Accident (RTA) –

-Road traffic accidents occur when a vehicle or vehicles (including cyclists) collide and cause a collision on the road.
+So, road traffic accidents occur when a vehicle or vehicles (including cyclists) collide and cause a collision on the road.

-Road traffic accidents do not always mean two vehicles or more have collided, it can be that a single vehicle has collided with a pedestrian, road debris, a tree or any other road side obstacle.
+Road traffic accidents do not always mean two vehicles or more have collided.
+It can be that a single vehicle has collided with a pedestrian, road debris, a tree or any other roadside obstacle.

 Accidents at Work (Employers Liability) –